View Nancy Jeffers's Obituary on ChicagoTribune.com and share memories

 |

-Nancy Gail Jeffers, 84 years old Wildwood, IL passed away Saturday, December 7, 2019 at Advocate Condell Medical, Libertyville, IL.
-She was born March 21, 1935 in Kenosha, WI the daughter of the late Patrick and Irmagard Knapp.
-On (Date) Nancy married Edward H. Jeffers and he preceded her in death.
+Nancy Gail Jeffers, 84 years old of Wildwood, IL passed away Saturday, December 7, 2019 at Advocate Condell Medical, Libertyville, IL.
+She was born March 21, 1935 in Kenosha, WI the daughter of the late Patrick and Irmgard (nèe Koesser) Knapp.
+On June 21, 1958, Nancy married Edward H. Jeffers and he preceded her in death.
 Nancy was a caring nurse for over 40 years working both at St. Therese in Waukegan and Condell Medical Center in Libertyville, IL.
 She was a loving mother and devoted grandmother and was always giving of her time and love to all she met.

 Nancy is survived by her children, Daniel (Laurie) Jeffers and Susan (James) Wilson; her grandchildren, Daniel (Molly) Jeffers, Corey (Amanda) Jeffers, Joseph Wilson, Jeffrey Wilson, and Jessica Jeffers; her two great-grandchildren, Emma and Ethan Jeffers; her siblings, Sally Kratowicz and Patrick (Jeanne) Knapp; daughter-in-law, Beth Jeffers; and many nieces, nephews, and friends.
 In addition to her parents and her husband, Edward, she was preceded in death by her son, Michael Jeffers; stepmother, Isabel Knapp; and brother-in-law, Ernest Kratowicz.